WeinbergMalte/timeseries-forecasting-workshop/README.md

 8. Select `.venv` as the Python interpreter in the top right corner.

 ## Local Setup
 Instead of working in Codespaces, you could just as well clone the repository and set up a local development environment.
+There are no guarantees for everything to work, though.

 This is how you do it:

 1. Clone the repository.
 2. Have Python installed and install [Poetry](https://python-poetry.org/docs/#installation).